 Name Principal Occupation Age Year First Elected Director Joseph P. Franklin (Major General, U.S. Army - Ret.)
-Chairman of the Board of Directors 70 1990 Martin B. Bloch President, Chief Executive Officer and a Director 68 1961 Joel Girsky President, Jaco Electronics, Inc., and a Director 65 1986 E. Donald Shapiro Dean Emeritus, New York University School of Law and a Director 72 1998 S. Robert Foley, Jr. (Admiral, U.S. Navy - Ret.)
-Vice President for Laboratory Management, University of California, and a Director 76 1999
+Chairman of the Board of Directors 72 1990 Martin B. Bloch President, Chief Executive Officer and a Director 70 1961 Joel Girsky President, Jaco Electronics, Inc., and a Director 67 1986 E. Donald Shapiro Dean Emeritus, New York University School of Law and a Director 74 1998 S. Robert Foley, Jr. (Admiral, U.S. Navy - Ret.)
+Vice President for Laboratory Management, University of California and a Director 78 1999 Richard Schwartz Trustee, Cooper Union and a Director 70 2004

-All directors hold office for a one-year period or until their successors are elected and qualified.
+All directors hold office for a one-year $\,$ period or until their $\,$ successors are elected and qualified.

-The Company's Board of Directors will consist of three (3) independent members (Messrs.
-Foley, Girsky and Shapiro), as defined in the listing standards of the American Stock Exchange ("AMEX") and two (2) officers of the Company (Messrs.
-Bloch and Franklin).
-The composition of the Board will be in full compliance with the new listing requirements of the AMEX as required under the newly issued corporate governance rules promulgated by the Securities and Exchange Commission ("SEC").
+The Company's Board of Directors has determined that Messrs.
+Foley, Girsky, Shapiro and Schwartz are "independent," as defined in the listing standards of the NASDAQ Stock Market ("NASDAQ").
+The composition of the Board, consisting of two (2) officers of the Company (Messrs.
+Bloch and Franklin) and the four (4) independent directors, is in full compliance with the listing requirements of the NASDAQ as required under corporate governance rules promulgated by the Securities and Exchange Commission ("SEC").